Extinction135/TSK/README.md

 + Start brings up the Inventory Screen.

-## What's Available in the Current Version
-+ 1 Randomly Generated Dungeon (with about 35 handmade rooms) with multiple enemies, a miniboss, and a 3 phase dungeon boss.
-+ 15 items (boomerang, bomb, bow + arrow, 3 bottles, fireball magic, bombos magic, lightning bolt magic, sword, net, shovel, tunic, shawl, & ring).
-+ 3 levels, with vendors, npcs, and 1 side quest.
-And a dog companion.
-And chickens.

 ## Contributing
 + Development is very active and messy right now.
-+ This is a passion project of mine, I'm not doing this for money.
 + Please, please, please help me keep this quiet until it's done (version 1.0).
-+ If too many people notice this, it's likely Nintendo will notice this as well.
++ If too many people notice this, it's likely Nintendo will notice as well.
-+ And Nintendo has a habit of sending Cease & Desist letters to fan games...
++ Nintendo has a habit of suing and sending Cease & Desist letters...
 + For Real: https://gamingreinvented.com/nintendoarticles/top-ten-nintendo-fanworks-cancelled-due-legal-complaints/